Paris Saint-Germain FC: Anthems and mottos

 "Allez Paris!", recorded by Belgian actress and singer Annie Cordy in 1971, was the club's first official anthem.
-A PSG fan from the very beginning, she was part of an association of hundreds of celebrities who contributed to the club's founding in 1970.
-At the time, an appeal was made to anonymous people to buy season tickets at newsstands.
+A dedicated PSG supporter from the very beginning, Cordy was part of an association of hundreds of celebrities who contributed to the club's founding in 1970.
+At that time, an appeal was made to the public to purchase season tickets at newsstands.
 A year later, Cordy was named PSG's official godmother and recorded the aforementioned anthem.

-The club's second anthem, "Allez Paris-Saint-Germain!" by Les Parisiens, was recorded in 1977, replacing Cordy's version.
+The club's second anthem, "Allez Paris‑Saint‑Germain!" by Les Parisiens, was recorded in 1977, replacing Annie Cordy's original version.
 It was produced and released by long-time PSG leader and music producer Charles Talar.
 The chorus became a popular chant among PSG fans during matches.
-A new version, with the same name, was recorded in 2010 as part of the club's 40th anniversary celebrations.
-Performed to the tune of "Go West" by the Village People, the lyrics were rewritten with suggestions from the fans.
-This is the current official anthem of the club.
-It was premiered at the 2010 edition of the Tournoi de Paris.
+A new version of the anthem, retaining the same title, was recorded in 2010 as part of the club's 40th anniversary celebrations.
+Performed to the tune of "Go West" by Village People, the lyrics were rewritten with input from the fans.
+This version serves as the club's current official anthem.

-"Ô Ville Lumière", set to the tune of "Flower of Scotland", is another authentic club anthem for PSG fans.
-This chant was created by former KoB ultra group Boulogne Boys.
+"Ô Ville Lumière", set to the tune of "Flower of Scotland", is another official club anthem for PSG fans.
+This chant was created by the former KoB ultra group Boulogne Boys.
 Other notable chants include "Le Parc est à nous" ("The Parc is ours"), "Ici, c'est Paris" ("This is Paris"), and "Paris est magique" ("Paris is magical").
-"Who Said I Would" by English musician Phil Collins is also a traditional fan anthem.
+"Who Said I Would" by English musician Phill Collins is also a traditional fan anthem.
 The song has accompanied the players' entrance onto the field since 1992.
-Collins was preceded by French singer Michel Fugain and his 1972 song "Attention, Ladies and Gentlemen".
+Collins was preceded by French singer Michel Fugain and his 1972 song "Attention, Ladies and Gentlemen."

 "Ici, c'est Paris" and "Paris est magique" are also the club's most iconic mottos.
-The former was created by former VA ultra group Supras Auteuil, who trademarked it in 2008.
-PSG started using the "Ici, c'est Paris" slogan in their marketing and a legal battle ensued with the Supras.
-In February 2016, the group rejected the club's offer of €2,000 for the ownership rights.
-They eventually reached an agreement in August 2019.
-The club would continue advertising the slogan, and fans would still be able to use it freely.
+The "Ici, c'est Paris" slogan was created by the former VA ultra group Supras Auteuil, which registered it as a trademark in 2008.
+PSG began incorporating the slogan into their marketing, resulting in a legal dispute with the Supras.
+In February 2016, the group rejected the club's offer of €2,000 for the rights to the slogan.
+An agreement was reached in August 2019, allowing the club to continue using the slogan in advertising while fans retained the right to use it freely.